logux/docs/recipes/authentication.md

 ### Method 1: Check the Result

-Start back-end server, Logux proxy, and Logux client.
+Start back-end server and Logux client.
 Try to sign-in into application.

 ## Method 2: Everything in Logux